Required Health Information

 For more information on the Student Supplemental Insurance Plan contact the Student Health Center at 305-899-3750, or visit the web at www.aisstudentinsurance.com.

 The student insurance wavier process must be completed through MyBarry prior to the checking in to university housing and/or prior to the first day of classes. .
 Barry University requires that all students residing in University provided housing or attending classes on an F1 or J1 visa are required to provide proof of insurance that meets the Affordable Care Act guidelines.
 Students who have a private insurance plan are required to complete an insurance waiver through MyBarry, which demonstrates the adequacy of their plan.
 If you meet the above criteria and opt not to enroll in the Student Insurance, you may do so on MyBarry www.barry.edu/mybarry.
 Waivers must be completed and submitted no later than August 30, 2013 for students beginning their studies in the Fall and January 14, 2014 for students beginning their studies in the Spring.
 A submission of a waiver does not guarantee that the waiver will be accepted.
 If the waiver fails to meet the standards of adequacy for insurance, you will be notified by email and billed for the one semester of the primary student insurance

 This wavier is required on an annual basis each Fall semester.
 Failure to comply with the university insurance/waiver requirement will result in a non-refundable charge to your student account for the current semester of the Barry Primary Insurance Plan.
-The Student Health Center is not an authorized provider for any insurance carriers; therefore the Student Health Center is unable to process any third party claims and fee for service may apply.
+The Student Health Services is not an authorized provider for any insurance carriers; therefore the Student Health Services is unable to process any third party claims and fee for service may apply.

 Rquired Immunizations and Forms